Road to Nowhere (film): Critical reception

-The film received mixed to positive reviews from critics, with many critics praising the performance of Shannyn Sossamon.
-Review aggregator Rotten Tomatoes reports that 73% of 26 critics have given the film a positive review.
-Metacritic, which assigns a weighted average score out of 100 to reviews from film critics, has a rating score of 59 based on 17 reviews.

-Kevin Thomas of the Los Angeles Times wrote a positive review saying, "In its masterful use of evocative imagery and music, Road to Nowhere is flawless".
-After an interview with Hellman, John Anderson from The New York Times said positive things about the film saying "Road may also be as significant to the indie feature as Avatar is to the popcorn movie".
+Kevin Thomas of the Los Angeles Times wrote, "In its masterful use of evocative imagery and music, Road to Nowhere is flawless".
+After an interview with Hellman, John Anderson from The New York Times said, "Road may also be as significant to the indie feature as Avatar is to the popcorn movie".
 Road to Nowhere was also included in Roger Corman's Legendary Films Blog.

 Nick Dawson wrote a positive review after it screened at South by Southwest Film Festival.
-Lou Lumenick of the New York Post gave a negative review saying, "[Road to Nowhere] has a great setup but not much in the way of a payoff".
-He went on to say "While there are some giggles in the film-within-the-film, the artsy-fartsy direction and flat-as-a-pancake acting invites invidious comparisons to Mulholland Drive".
 Roger Ebert gave the film two out of four stars criticizing the story's film within a film narrative.
 He said, "Road to Nowhere is not a failure in that it sets out to do exactly what it does, and does it.
 The question remains of why it should have been done.
 Hellman's skill is evident everywhere in precise framing and deliberate editing.
 Each scene works within itself on its own terms.
 But there is no whole here.
 I've rarely seen a narrative film that seemed so reluctant to flow.
 Nor perhaps one with a more accurate title".